Hegewisch, Chicago: Neighborhoods

+Old Hegewisch

 The oldest neighborhood is Old Hegewisch, the original area settled by Adolph Hegewisch in the nineteenth century.
+It includes the area north of 138th St, south of 130th St., east of Torrence Avenue, and west of Avenue O.

+Arizona

-It includes the area north of 138th St, south of 130th St., east of Torrence Avenue, and west of Avenue O. Arizona, named because of the sandy nature of the original soil and presence of the native cactus, is east of Avenue O and north of 138th St. It is synonymous with "the Avenues".
-The Avenues receives its name from the unique street naming convention of alphabetically named streets (e.g. Avenue F, Avenue G, etc.).
+Arizona is named because of the sandy nature of the original soil and presence of the native cactus, is east of Avenue O and north of 138th St. It is synonymous with The Avenues.
+'The Avenues' name comes from the unusual street naming convention of alphabetically named avenues (e.g. Avenue F, Avenue G, etc.).

+Avalon Trails

 The newest neighborhood is Avalon Trails, built primarily in the 1960s.
 It is north of 130th Street, east of Torrence Avenue and west of Baltimore Avenue.
+Avalon Trails extends into the nearby South Deering community area, providing it with the only residential zoning south of 109th St.

-Hegewisch also contains Chicago's only trailer park.
-Harbor Point Estates, located east of Avenue F. The trailer park is built on the former site of a landfill.
+Hegewisch also contains Chicago's only trailer park, Harbor Point Estates, located east of Avenue F. The trailer park is built on the former site of a landfill.
 As of 2014, it contains 190 manufactured houses and 50 recreational vehicles.
 The area has been the site of multiple redevelopment attempts including a 2008 attempt at converting the trailer park into a 900+ unit subdivision and a 2014 expansion of the park.
 The former was cancelled after the subprime mortgage crisis and, as of 2017, the latter has yet to come to fruition.